textbrowser/fortunate-q/README.md

 A Qt implementation of Fortuna.
-Qt 5.15 LTS is required.
+Qt 5.15 LTS or newer is required.

 Example Arduino entropy source: https://github.com/textbrowser/glitch-projects.